CENTER FOR EYE CARE

 OVERTIME PAY:

-Overtime pay must have prior authorization from the Center Manager.
+Overtime pay must have prior authorization from the Supervisor.
 Nonexempt support staff members are paid 1.5 times their regular rate of pay for all hours over forty (40) in a designated University workweek.
 "Hours paid" includes all authorized hours worked, plus all time off with pay with the exception of compensatory time.
 Support staff members in exempt job classifications are not entitled to overtime compensation.

 REQUIRED FORMS: